nahuai/grid-aware-wp/README.md

 > [!WARNING]
-> This is an experimental plugin in alpha stage in active development.
+> This is an experimental plugin in alpha stage and active development.
 It is currently not suitable for production use.

 # Grid Aware WordPress